1. The Defense Service Law (Consolidated Version), 5747 - 1986 and the Authority to Implement it Abroad

 Every citizen / permanent resident of the State of Israel, upon reaching the age of 16, even if he is living or staying abroad for any reason, is obligated by the Defense Service Law to establish his status with the Israel Defense Forces authorities.
 A person who is designated for defense service, who is called to report under a general call up order, must report in Israel at the place and at the time specified in the order.
 However, if he is located abroad, he can report to the diplomatic / consular representative at the mission for the purpose of registration.
 At the time of his registration, he may submit a request to defer the time of reporting to the defense service.

-If the person designated for defense service wishes to defer his service, he must fill out the form Application to Defer Defense Service - Israeli Citizens Staying Abroad (click here to download the form Application to Defer Defense Service).
+If the person designated for defense service wishes to defer his service, he must fill out the form Registration form/Application to defer military service for Israeli citizens staying abroad (click here to download the form).

 The following must be attached to these forms: